 There is nothing to stop you using more than one type of lock together, suck as a shackle lock combined with a cable or armoured lock.
 This way you can pass the cable lock through the front wheel and around a wider range of fixed objects.

 Where you leave your cycle can make a great deal of difference to preventing theft or damage.
-Just a couple of minutes extra thought when locking your cycle up is definately worth it, wether you will be gone for a few minutes or overnight.
+Just a couple of minutes extra thought when locking your cycle up is definitely worth it, whether you will be gone for a few minutes or overnight.

 The best option is to secure your bicycle into official cycle racks, such as can often be found at train stations.
 These are designed to be secure and are often covered by CCTV camera's for extra peace of mind.

-Check to make sure that your cycle cannot simply be lifted off or over the object you have attatched it to.
-For example, if you use a shackle lock to attatch your cycle to a post, make sure that thieves are not able to simply lift the bike up off the post and make off with it.
+Check to make sure that your cycle cannot simply be lifted off or over the object you have attached it to.
+For example, if you use a shackle lock to attach your cycle to a post, make sure that thieves are not able to simply lift the bike up off the post and make off with it.

 Whilst not a direct deterrent to thieves, having your cycle marked by police is a good idea.

 Security marking makes it easier to identify the cycle so that you can have it returned if it is recovered after being stolen.
 If the cycle is very clearly labelled as being security marked, then it can actually deter potential thieves, as they may find it a lot harder to sell the bicycle on afterwards.
 If you do get your cycle security tagged, be sure to mark it as such and register the code with your local police station.